Tatty13/how-to-learn/README.md

 You can find interesting facts, useful links, effective techniques in this project deploy.

 The development is based on the BEM methodology.
 The file structure is organized according to the BEM nested scheme.
 The page markup is implemented using semantic tags.
-Flexboxe layout is used to align elements.
+Flexbox layout is used to align elements.

 ## **Stack**